Optimizing the Communication-Accuracy Trade-off in Federated Learning with Rate-Distortion Theory: Method

 \subsection{Quantization}

-In order to efficiently communicate client updates, their fidelity generally needs to be reduced, as otherwise the amount of information to be conveyed could be too high.
-One popular method for doing this is quantization~\cite{GrNe98}.
-While quantization can be performed in a variety of manners, we will focus on coordinate-wise quantization due to its computational tractability.

-One is well-advised to consider the statistical structure of the data when choosing the quantization method.
-We track the structure of the client updates over the course of training using the optimization setup described above on each of the tasks of interest (see Section~\ref{exp-setup}).
-We find that across tasks, optimizers, variable types, clients and training rounds, the weighted client updates follow a consistent symmetric, unimodal, sparse and heavy-tailed distribution centered around zero, as illustrated in Figure~\ref{so-fedadam-hist}.
+In order to efficiently communicate client updates, we reduce their fidelity via quantization~\citep{GrNe98}.
+We use coordinate-wise (scalar) quantization due to its computational tractability.
+In order to choose an appropriate quantization method, we track the statistical structure of client updates over the course of training using FedOpt on various FL tasks (see Section~\ref{exp-setup}).
+We find that across tasks, optimizers, types of neural network layers, clients and training rounds, the coordinates of weighted client updates follow a consistent symmetric, unimodal, sparse, and heavy-tailed distribution centered around zero, as illustrated in Figure~\ref{so-fedadam-hist}.
+Throughout the body of our work, we present results on the Stack Overflow NWP task (details in Appendix~\ref{appendix:experiment_details}).
+Full results on other tasks are given in Appendix~\ref{appendix:full_results}.

-Given this statistical structure, there are two efficient ways to represent this data: using a fixed-length bit representation of each possible quantized value~\citep{konevcny2016federated, suresh2017distributed, vargaftik2021drive}, or using a variable-length bit representation~\citep{suresh2017distributed,alistarh2017qsgd}, which can be used to represent more likely values with shorter bit sequences, optimizing average representation length (see Section~\ref{entropy-coding}).
-In addition, we can decide to limit quantization to uniform quantization (i.e., rounding), where the size of each quantization bucket is identical, which has computational benefits.
+Given this statistical structure, there are two efficient ways to represent this data: using a fixed-length bit representation of each possible quantized value~\citep{konevcny2016federated, vargaftik2021drive}, or using a variable-length bit representation~\citep{suresh2017distributed,alistarh2017qsgd} to represent more likely values with shorter bit sequences, optimizing average representation length (see Section~\ref{entropy-coding}).
+In addition, we can decide to limit quantization to uniform quantization (i.e., rounding), where the size of each quantization bin is identical, which has computational benefits.

-Using a fixed-bit representation has certain advantages in differencial privacy applications, but using it with uniform quantization on this type of distribution would effectively represent extremely likely and extremely unlikely values with the same number of bits, which is inefficient.
-Ideally, one would adjust individual quantization boundaries such that each quantization bucket has approximately equal likelihood.
-However, nonuniform quantization would generally produce biased decoded gradients, i.e.,
+While fixed-bit representations have advantages in differential privacy applications, when combined with uniform quantization such an approach would be inefficient in our setting, effectively representing extremely likely and extremely unlikely values with the same number of bits.
+Ideally, one would adjust the quantization boundaries such that each quantization bucket has approximately equal likelihood.
+However, nonuniform quantization tends to be more computationally complex than rounding.